 The inner ear is fluid-filled and contains the organs of hearing (the cochlea) and the organs of balance (the semicircular canals, utricle, and saccule).
 The cochleovestibular nerve connects the end organs to the auditory and vestibular pathways.

 Sound waves require a medium, such as air or water.
 The compression in a sound wave is channeled down the ear canal to the tympanic membrane.
 Vibrations of the tympanic membrane are then transmitted by the ossicular chain through the oval window into the cochlea.
-The vibrations of the cochlea cause a fluid wave, which stimulates hair cells within the cochlea, generating an electrical impulse, which is transmitted along the cochlear nerve to the brain, where it is heard/interpreted.
-Mechanical energy is thereby converted to electrical energy.
-Anything that interferes with the movement of sound from the external ear to the middle ear to the inner ear, and then to the brain, can cause a hearing loss.
-The external ear and middle ear may appear normal on exam if the cause is in the inner ear or brain.
-It is possible for hearing loss to be permanent if not treated in a timely fashion.
+The vibrations of the cochlea cause a fluid wave, which stimulates hair cells within the cochlea.
+This generates an electrical impulse, which is transmitted along the cochlear nerve to the brain, where it is interpreted.

 Generally, hearing loss is classified as conductive or sensorineural.

 Conductive hearing loss: caused by pathology of the external ear, tympanic membrane or middle ear which disrupts sound transmission to the inner ear.
 Many causes can be treated successfully with surgery.